mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 > He is like sparks struck from stone, like the brilliance of a flash of lightning, ...

-[It’s] just like there is no gap between you and universal expression, expression of the universe.
+There is no gap between you and universal expression, expression of the universe.
 That’s why it’s just a like a spark of lightning: immediate, simultaneous.
-When you do gassho, immediately there [it] is.
+When you do gassho, immediately [it is there].

-Zen history says Soto Zen is gradual enlightenment, Rinzai Zen is sudden enlightenment.
+Zen history says Soto Zen is “gradual enlightenment,” Rinzai Zen is “sudden enlightenment.”
 It’s ridiculous! *[He laughs.]* If you talk about this, it’s ridiculous.
 If you’re really crazy about this discussion, you don’t understand Zen Buddhism, you don’t understand Buddha’s teaching, you don’t understand human life. *[He chuckles.]* History is history.
 Don’t worry about it.
 If you see someone who is interested in history, let him do that.
 But don’t be involved in it too much. *[He chuckles.]*

-So human life is exactly like...
+So [...]
 I say, [living is like] a leaping fish.
-Leaping fish is exactly just like a spark of lightning.
+“Leaping fish” is exactly like a [flash of] lightning.
 Because you don’t know what it is.
 If you say fish, *fish* already becomes a concept, you know?
 But fish is not fish, fish is moving.
 So you say [it’s] movement?
-No. It’s not movement; it’s fish.
-But it’s not fish; it’s movement.
-How can you call this?
+No. It’s not movement; it’s a fish.
+But it’s not a fish; it’s movement.
+What can you call this?
 Movement?
 No. Movement means energy, inherent to everything.
-So you can say energy?
-No. It’s fish.
+So can you say energy?
+No. It’s a fish.
 [So] you can say fish – but it’s not.
-How can you say the total leaping fish?
+So how can you say it, the total leaping fish?

 That total leaping fish is something you can *learn*.
 You can learn, you can express yourself, right in the middle of... what?
 Pure sincerity, pure heart.
 That is *wholeheartedness*.
-And then you can express.
+And then, you can express.
 That is called the universe.
-So that’s why the leaping fish is very beautiful.
-Very active, very impressive.
+So that’s why the leaping fish is very beautiful, very active, very impressive.

  > ... like a raging fire fanned by the wind, like a rushing torrent crossing a sword edge.